mkj2399/pet_pipe/README.md

 # Pipeline Exercise

 ## Project Approach:
-The objective of this project is to offer a pre-configured Jenkins Docker container with a ready-to-use pipeline for building the Git repository, creating a Docker image, and deploying it within the same Docker environment where Jenkins is running.
+The objective of this project is to offer a pre-configured Jenkins Docker container with a ready-to-use pipeline for building the pet clinic , and creating a Docker image, and deploying it within the same Docker environment where Jenkins is running.

 ## Test Environment (two options):
 The test environment used for this project included the following components: